Civil War Is Not Civil: Summary On The Situation in Yemen

 Designed By: Jo Yeoul (19-A2)

-Close to entering its fourth year, the Yemen Civil War has shown no signs of subsiding.
-This conflict was initiated between the internationally-recognised Abdrabbuh Mansur Hadi government and the Houthi armed movement in politically divided Yemen since 2015, and further escalated when a Saudi-led coalition started launching military offensives and air strikes against the Houthis (Sharp, 2018).
-Sadly, this has resulted in dire consequences such as the loss of lives and poor health conditions (Sharp, 2018), constituting the ‘worst humanitarian crisis of 2019’ (United Nations News, 2019).
+Close to entering its fourth year, the protracted Yemen Civil War has shown no signs of subsiding.
+Waged between the internationally-recognised Abdrabbuh Mansur Hadi government and the Houthi armed movement in politically divided Yemen since 2015, this sectarian* struggle further escalated when a Saudi-led coalition started launching military offensives and air strikes against the Houthis (Sharp, 2018).
+Deplorably, this conflict has culminated in variegated* ramifications such as the displacement of civilians, loss of lives, poor health conditions and devastation of public infrastructure, necessitating humanitarian intervention (Sharp, 2018), constituting the ‘worst humanitarian crisis of 2019’ (United Nations News, 2019).

 Points of Contention